ibm-cloud-docs/containers/cs_troubleshoot_addons.md

 {: #control_plane}

 {: tsSymptoms}
-One or more of the Istio control plane components, such as `istio-citadel` or `istio-telemetry`, does not exist in your cluster.
+One or more of the Istio control plane components, such as `istio-telemetry`, does not exist in your cluster.

 {: tsCauses}
 * You deleted one of the Istio deployments that is installed in your cluster Istio managed add-on.